Methane Testing | The Science, Safety and Systems

 Soil Gas Probe Construction

 The responsible professional engineer will supervise, inspect and verify the methane testing work.
 The methane testing work and soil gas borehole construction must be per LADBS testing standards’ specifications.
 During drilling, it will be the responsibility of the drilling contractor to place the methane soil gas probes per the LADBS Testing standards.
-The construction of a soil gas probe consists of sandwiching a porous vapor probe within a sand layer.
-And sandwiching the sand between two bentonite seal layers.
+The construction of a soil gas probe consists of binding a porous vapor probe within a sand layer.
+And bindin the sand between two bentonite seal layers.
 The sand allows for a porous region to promote soil gas migration.
 Concurrently.
 Moreover, the bentonite seal will prevent soil gas seepage.
-Consequently, the bentonite will ensure that accurate methane soil concentrations at the corresponding depth.
+Consequently, the bentonite will ensure the exact methane soil concentrations at the corresponding depth.

 Measuring Methane Concentrations During LADBS Methane Test